yardokun/google-ux-design-course/README.md

 <img src="images/problem-statement-arnold.png" width="600">

+Problem statements provide clarity about your users’ goals and help UX designers identify constraints that prevent users from meeting those goals.
+Problem statements also help your team measure success.

+> If the problem you want to solve is industrywide, it’s crucial to understand why the market has failed to address it.

+(The above quote is taken from ["Are you solving the right problem?"](https://hbr.org/2012/09/are-you-solving-the-right-problem) from *Harvard Business Reveiw*.)

 **The 5 Ws and H: who, what, when, where, why, and how**

 The most common framework used to create problem statements is the 5 Ws and H framework.
 After you define the user’s pain points, you can answer who, what, when, where, why, and how to solve the user’s problem.